JanChodorowski/cv2/README.md

 <img src="documentation/instructions.png" alt="Instructions" width="400"/>

 2. Connect to “Jan Chodorowski” Access Point using either mobile device or computer.
-3. Open favorite web browser.
+3. Open your web browser of choice.
 4. Ignore the “no Internet” alerts if any.
 5. Navigate to 192.168.4.1.
 6. After using the device turn it off by reversing step 1.